EXayer/vdf-converter/README.md

 After creating your formatter, you can specify its class name in the `uniqueKeyFormatter` method of the `EXayer\VdfConverter\VdfConverterConfig` object.
 The config can be passed as second argument to any `from` builder method.
 Your formatter will then be used by default for all duplicate key handling calls.

-You can also specify a signer for a specific webhook call:

 ```php
 $config = VdfConverterConfig::create()
     ->uniqueKeyFormatter(YourCustomFormatter::class);